Concentration of measure bounds for matrix-variate data with missing values: Conclusion

 \subsection{Acknowledgement}

-I would like to thank Tailen Hsing and Mark Rudelson for helpful discussions.
-The author thanks the editors and anonymous referees for their valuable comments and suggestions.
-Initial version of the manuscript entitled ``The Tensor Quadratic Forms'' was submitted for peer review and posted as preprint arXiv:2008.03244 in August 2020.
-The current draft was submitted for peer review in Feburary 6, 2022.
+I would like to thank Tailen Hsing, Po-Ling Loh, and Mark Rudelson for helpful discussions and my family for their support.
+I thank Mark Rudelson for allowing me to present Theorem~\ref{thm::XX^T} in this paper.
+The author also thanks the Editor, the AE and two anonymous referees for their valuable comments and suggestions.
+Initial version of the manuscript entitled ``The Tensor Quadratic Forms'' was posted as preprint arXiv:2008.03244 in August 2020.

-I thank my family for their support and endless patience while I finish and revise this work.